-1. Apply (application) English language conventions in various genres of academic writing.
+1) To apply the conventions of the English language in various forms of academic writing genres.

-- 2. Demonstrate (application) knowledge of the stages of the writing process in academic writing: planning, drafting, organizing, composing, revising, and editing. - 3.
-Evaluate (analysis) and utilize rhetorical modes of organization to create written compositions. - 4.
-Evaluate (analysis) online sources of information for valid authority and expertise. - 5.
-Apply (application) documentation formats to cite research in written compositions. - 6.
-Analyze (analysis) texts to determine point-of-view, differing perspectives, tone, purpose, audience, and theme.
+- 2) To demonstrate knowledge of the stages of the writing process in academic writing: planning, drafting, organizing, composing, revising, and editing. - 3) To evaluate and utilize rhetorical modes of organization to create written compositions. - 4) To apply documentation formats to properly cite research in written compositions. - 5) To analyze written compositions to determine point-of-view, differing perspectives, tone, purpose, audience, and theme.